ga4gh/vrs/docs/source/terms_and_model.rst

 * A gene is specific to a species.
 Gene orthologs have distinct records in the recommended databases.
-For example, the BRCA1 gene in humans and the Brca1 gene in mouse are orthologs and have distinct records in the previously recommended gene databases.
+For example, the BRCA1 gene in humans and the Brca1 gene in mouse are orthologs and have distinct records in the recommended gene databases.
 * Implementations MUST use authoritative gene namespaces available from identifiers.org whenever possible.
 Examples include: